Google Earth Enterprise Documentation Home | Fusion resources and projects

 The custom mask file may now be imported into Fusion Pro with the source imagery by enabling the

-option on the command line.Please see Appendix A for further information about enabling the
+havemaskmasking mode in the Fusion Pro Resource Editor or by specifying thegemodifyimageryresource --havemaskoption on the command line.Please see Appendix A for further information about enabling the

-mask mode for an image resource.
+havemaskmask mode for an image resource.

 Case 5: Building custom masks with both gemaskgen and gepolymaskgen

-are needed to build a custom mask file for an image resource.
+There are special cases where the capabilities of both gemaskgen and gepolymaskgen are needed to build a custom mask file for an image resource.
 The SFBayAreaLansat imagery from the Google Earth Enterprise Fusion Pro Tutorial is a good example (screenshot below).

 Screenshot of the usgsLanSat.tif source file imported into Fusion Pro viewed with no mask.
 Note the areas of fill data surrounding the imagery: